Crime Scenes, Detectives, Experts And Drafting Legislation

 Interns will develop recommendations for trial strategy based on empirical research that is completed with the help of a trial consultant.

-Students will work with trial consultants to create an effective trial strategy to select jurors by providing the client with the most effective jury selection questions permitted in the District of Columbia and Maryland.
+Students will work with trial consultants to create an effective jury selection strategy for trial.
+Interns will provide to the client with the most effective jury selection questions permitted in the District of Columbia and Maryland.

 Interns work with state legislators in Maryland to advocate for a change in the law regarding household pets, and whether the use of force, including deadly force, can be used to protect a loved pet.